What you need to know right now about the 2018 midterm elections

 Races to watch: FL Sen; FL-07 (Murphy), FL-13 (Crist), FL-18 (Mast), FL-26 (Curbelo), FL-27 (open, Ros-Lehtinen)

-November outlook: Democrats could show some strength in Florida, where one Republican-held seat is already ranked as lean Democrat by CNN.
+Democrats could show some strength in Florida, where one Republican-held seat is already ranked as lean Democrat by CNN.
 GOP Rep. Carlos Curbelo is in danger of losing his seat composing the southern tip of the state.
-GOP Rep. Tom Rooney is retiring rather than seeking a sixth term this fall.
+GOP Rep. Tom Rooney is retiring

+rather than seeking a sixth term this fall.
 Rooney represents an overwhelmingly Republican district south of Orlando and Tampa that Trump won by 27 percentage points in 2016 -- so it's likely to remain in GOP hands in November.
 Democrat Bill Nelson could face a tough re-election for the Senate with a strong candidate like current Gov. Rick Scott, who has not declared.
 This race is currently ranked lean Democrat.

 September

-Note: This post will be updated repeatedly.
-Corrections: Rep. Todd Rokita's last name was initially misspelled.
-A reference to Rep. Jason Lewis' fundraising has been clarified.
-The last name of Zach Scott has been corrected and his job title now reflects that he is no longer sheriff of Franklin County, Ohio.